 Unfortunately, the wheels on this Ten Toes board are a bit slow, which means that the top speed won’t be very high.
 Also, the wheels aren’t pre-lubed, which is information that could help prevent a beginner from damaging the board.

-Atom Drop Deck Longboard (39 Inch) – Best Longboard for High Speeds
+Atom Drop Deck Longboard (39 Inch) – Best Longboard for Cruising, for High Speeds

 When you’re traveling downhill at speed, it’s a good idea to have a board that can reach a good level of speed and is grippy.
 This product from Atom Longboards has excellent 46 grip tape on the deck, which will deliver a nice amount of hold; even when you are going faster than 40mph.
 While these are top-mounted trucks, these are very low to the ground, which means that this is a very stable board.